Skip to content

 minimum

 Returns the smallest element wrapped in Some, or None for an empty list.
-Accepts the same kind of comparison function as maximum.
+Uses the ambient Ord instance.

 aivi